Filipino coast guard men convicted in Taiwan fisherman death

 Manila Regional Trial Court Judge Eduardo Ramon Reyes said in a decision that the coast guard men failed to prove that their action of opening fire on the Taiwanese boat that killed Hong Shi Cheng on May 9, 2013, off the northern Philippines was legally justified.
 The coast guard men, who remain free on bail, will appeal.

 Reyes said in his 32-page decision that the accused conspired "with intent to kill, killed victim Hoh Shi Cheng with no legal justification duly proven."
-The coast guard men were sentenced to a jail term of up to 14 years and ordered to pay for damages.
+The coast guard men were sentenced to jail terms of up to 14 years and ordered to pay for damages.

+Taiwan's government welcomed the ruling, saying in a statement that the shooting happened in the two sides' overlapping exclusive economic zones and that the Philippine government vessel "chased and attacked" the unarmed Taiwanese fishing boat, causing its 65-year-old skipper's death.

 Philippine coast guard spokesman Armand Balilo said the agency's personnel were saddened by the ruling but would continue patrolling the country's waters.